Guidefinancemonth closeFinOps

 Investor scrutiny.
 Late-stage rounds and especially IPO-track companies are being asked for AI gross margin breakdowns by customer cohort.
 The teams that have a clean close can produce them in an hour.
 The teams that do not are spending two weeks and producing numbers they cannot defend.

 Audit readiness.
-ICONIQ's data showing AI spend at ~52% of revenue for some AI-native companies has put AI spend squarely in the COGS bucket for purposes of gross margin reporting.
+With AI spend running at a material share of revenue at AI-native companies (ICONIQ's 2025 AI report put the median around 30% with a heavy tail well above that), AI lands squarely in the COGS bucket for gross margin reporting.
 Once it is COGS, it is auditable, and auditors will want documented controls.

 Operating leverage.
 Companies that close AI cleanly can identify unprofitable customers, unprofitable features, and runaway experiments within days, not quarters.
 That is a real operating advantage.
 Companies that cannot close AI properly do not even know which customers to fire.

-The AI month close is moving from "nice to have" to "control deficiency if absent" inside of 18 months.
+Our expectation, offered as judgment rather than fact: the AI month close moves from "nice to have" to "control deficiency if absent" inside of about 18 months.
 The teams that build the muscle now will close in days.
 The teams that wait will spend the next two years rebuilding journal entries from logs.